Office of Arts and Culture

 Teen All Access Pass

-Dallas Park and Recreation offers the Teen All-Access Pass that gives Dallas youth free admission to popular cultural and recreational venues including the Bahama Beach Waterpark, Dallas Zoo, Dallas Arboretum, Trinity River Audubon Center, Southern Skates Roller Rink, and Perot Museum.
-New partner attractions this year are Dave and Busters, Dallas Love Field, and State Fair of Texas.
-Passes will be available in July at City of Dallas recreation centers.
+Dallas Park and Recreation offers the Teen All-Access Pass that gives Dallas youth free admission to popular cultural and recreational venues including the Bahama Beach Waterpark, Dallas Zoo, Dallas Arboretum, Trinity River Audubon Center, Southern Skates Roller Rink, Perot Museum and other attractions.
+This year we are excited to add some new partners such as Dave and Busters, Dallas Love Field, and State Fair of Texas which gives our teens free access to the Texas State Fair.
+Passes will be available in July at any City of Dallas recreation center.
 Find recreation center locations here!

 Youth Sports